Have you ever worked on a project that seemed to go off track? Did it leave you scrambling to meet deadlines or struggling to align your team?

 The project goals tell you where you are going, the direction you will take.
 Sometimes the goals are obvious, and sometimes they’ll take more planning.
 Once the project goals are defined, you can identify how you will measure your progress.
 So, what will you measure?

-Identify and assign the tasks to get the work done
+2. Identify and assign the project tasks

 Once the goals are clear, you can define what is to be delivered.
 When you know what has to be delivered, you and your team can identify the tasks that will get the work done.